juan-bol/workshop-k8s/README.md

     --discovery-token-ca-cert-hash sha256:3ebb5b8c797e372d86da880d60035b6173a6913b8f79ee05d37acf09c6354921
 ```

 Copy this output to a safe place, we'll need it later.
+Then, run the second command.

-5. Add two new instances and paste the last command we found in the previous step
+5. Add two new instances and paste the last command we found in the previous step in each instance

 ```
 kubeadm join 192.168.0.23:6443 --token wk4tqn.4ta8xgm7jr0i93ng \